 COAL + ICE to be on view at Asia Society Museum February 13 through August 11, 2024

 New York; September 18, 2023 — Climate change will take center stage at Asia Society in 2024, with the presentation of COAL + ICE, an immersive photography and video exhibition and climate-related programming series, over a six-month period from February 13 through August 11, 2024.
 Initiated in 2011, COAL + ICE is an ongoing, evolving, initiative that has traveled to three continents, and that visualizes the causes and consequences of the climate crisis and foregrounds creative solutions.

-The exhibition brings together the work of more than 50 photographers from China and around the world, and traces a photographic arc from deep within coal mines to the melting glaciers of the greater Himalaya, and across the globe where rising sea levels and extreme weather events are wreaking havoc.
+The exhibition brings together the work of more than 30 photographers and artists from around the world, and traces a photographic arc from deep within coal mines to the melting glaciers of the greater Himalaya, and across the globe where rising sea levels and extreme weather events are wreaking havoc.
 The imagery in COAL + ICE is drawn from diverse materials, from glass plate negatives, to smartphone videos, spanning more than a century.
 Through intimate portraits and vast altered landscapes, these photographs document the consequences triggered by continued reliance on fossil fuels.
 The exhibition brings to life the environmental and human costs of climate change, while also highlighting the innovative solutions that provide hope for a more sustainable future.

 At Asia Society, the exhibition will be presented in four floors of the building.

 COAL + ICE is co-curated by Magnum photographer Susan Meiselas and international exhibition designer Jeroen de Vries, and led by Orville Schell, Asia Society Vice President and Arthur Ross Director of the Center on U.S.-China Relations.